ArCiGo/Java-Automation-Framework/README.md

 The goal of this project was to put into practice my knowledge of _Selenium_ using _Java_.

+*Do you want to create a framework based on this project?
+Check this [branch](https://github.com/ArCiGo/Java-Automation-Framework/tree/master)!*

 ## The project 💻

 The **Automation Practice** store was automated using _Java + Selenium_.